gangefors/docker-airdcpp-webclient/README.md

   This volume stores the application settings.

-  > NOTE
-  If you mount this directory from your host you will not have the default configuration files in the settings directory.
+  > If you mount this directory from your host you will not have the default configuration files in the settings directory.
 You need to copy them from this repo.
 The files are found in the [.airdcpp] directory.

+      mkdir .airdcpp
+      curl -o .airdcpp/DCPlusPlus.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/DCPlusPlus.xml
+      curl -o .airdcpp/WebServer.xml https://raw.githubusercontent.com/gangefors/docker-airdcpp-webclient/master/.airdcpp/WebServer.xml

 - `/Downloads`